 At UConn School of Law, students will learn the theory underlying the law and how to apply that law, resourcefully and creatively.
 Technical and complex as it often seems, the study of law is a broadly humanistic undertaking.
-It demands breadth and nimbleness of mind, discipline in though and analysis, and precision in language.
+It demands breadth and nimbleness of mind, discipline in thought and analysis, and precision in language.
 These are the qualities that matter in the degree programs at the UConn's School of Law.

 Two LL.M. programs are offered at UConn School of Law - LL.M. in U.S. Legal Studies and LL.M. in Insurance Law, LL.M. in Human Rights and Social Justice, LL.M. in Intellecutal Property and Information Governance, and LL.M. in Energy and Environmental Law.
 Students in the U.S. Legal Studies program come to the Law School from many countries throughout the world where many are practicing lawyers, judges and scholars.
 Students from throughout the U.S. and other countries participate in the LL.M. in Insurance Law program.
 International LL.M. students can complete either program on a full-time basis in two to three semesters.
 The LL.M. in Human Rights and Social Justice and the LL.M. in Energy and Environmental Law are new in 2015 and the LL.M. in Intellecutal Property and Information Governance program began in 2016.
 The U.S. lawyers enrolled in the Insurance Law LL.M. program typically enroll on a part-time basis.
 Read more about the LL.M. in U.S. Legal Studies »Read more about the LL.M. in Insurance Law »

 The SJD program provides students the opportunity to further advance their legal studies.
 The SJD is a research doctorate in law and students in this program, under the tutelage of our dedicated faculty, produce a dissertation that will make a meaningful contribution to the scholarly field of law.
 The program can typically be completed within 2-4 years.
 Read more about the Doctor of the Science of Law (SJD) Program »